microsoft/pxt/docs/definingblocks.md

 # Defining blocks

-This section describes how to annotate your KindScript APIs to expose them in the Block Editor.
+This section describes how to annotate your PXT APIs to expose them in the Block Editor.

 ## Category